Entering the European market for macadamia nuts

 Retail channel

 The leading food retail companies in Europe differ per country.
-The companies with the largest market shares are Schwartz Gruppe (Lidl and Kaufland brands), Carrefour, Tesco, Aldi, Edeka, Leclerc, Metro Group, Rewe Group, Auchan, Intermarché and Ahold (Delhaize, Albert Heijn and several other brands).
+The companies with the largest market shares are the Schwartz Gruppe (Lidl and Kaufland brands), Carrefour, Tesco, Aldi, Edeka, Leclerc, Metro Group, Rewe Group, Auchan, Intermarché and Ahold (Delhaize, Albert Heijn and several other brands).

 Tips:

-- Understand the pressure from retailers for sustainable products and increase your competitiveness by investing in different certification schemes related to CSR, organic foods or food safety.
+- Understand the pressure from retailers for sustainable products and increase your competitiveness by investing in various certification schemes related to CSR, organic foods or food safety.
 Having food safety certification is the minimum requirement if you want to tap into the retail segment.

 What is the most interesting channel for you?